adambard/learnxinyminutes-docs/ada.html.markdown

    type Hues is (Red, Green, Blue, Purple, Yellow);  --  So, is this.

-   --  You can restrict a type's range using a subtype, this makes them --  compatible with each other, i.e. the subtype can be assigned to an object --  of the type, as can be seen below. subtype Primaries is Hues range Red ..
-Blue;
+   --  You can restrict a type's range using a subtype, this makes them --  compatible with each other, i.e. the subtype can be assigned to an --  object of the type, as can be seen below. subtype Primaries is Hues range Red ..
+Blue;  --  This is a range.

    --  You can define variables or constants like this: